 The ODFW (Oregon Department of Fish and Wildlife) closes the nearby Miami river completely for that two month period and the upper Nestucca river is closed in order to limit access to spawning areas but why not the Wilson or the Trask?

-I have seen too many pictures of grinning fishermen holding a wild buck steelhead out of the water for their glory shot while that male fish is dumping it's milt all over the fisherman's waders.
+I have seen too many pictures of grinning fishermen holding a wild buck steelhead out of the water for their hero shot while that male fish is dumping it's milt all over the fisherman's waders.

 Some might say that why stop at the upper rivers why not close the whole river during that time?
-Wouldn't bother me in the least but some of those are big revenue river for both the ODFW and Tillamook county so with heavy lobbying from a few "good old boys" Tillamook area fishing groups they stays open.
+Wouldn't bother me in the least but some of those are big revenue rivers for both the ODFW and Tillamook county so with heavy lobbying from a few "good old boys" Tillamook area fishing groups they stays open.

 I urge everyone who reads my blog to consider what they can do to further the cause of wild fish in this state and any state.
 If we don't do it then who will!